 The grant application process will consist of two grant rounds both consisting of preliminary and final application phases.
 The application process will remain identical between these two rounds, except for modification to the "Project Base Line Data Required for Application Submission" resulting from evaluations of first-round applications.
 The application system and required documents will remain identical.
-Applications rejected or deferred within the first round may be resubmitted within the second round.
+Applications rejected or deferred within the first round may be resubmitted within the second round; however, the applicant should make modifications to their applications.
+Failure to modify applications may result in elimination of an application.

-Preliminary Screening Application Process
+Preliminary Screening Application Process: